Wiidookdaading Indigenous Resource Centres at Georgian

 Students in the Niwijiagan peer mentor program will show you the ropes!
 These friendly students know both their programs and the college.
 Whether it’s finding a classroom or providing advice on assignments, the Niwijiagans are here for you.

-Getsijig (Indigenous education counsellor)
+Getsijid (Indigenous student counsellor)

-Indigenous student advisor
+Indigenous student advisors

 Special events and promotions